rmjarvis/TreeCorr/docs/params.rst

     - ``DR`` (if ``nn_statistic=compensated``) = The cross terms between data and random.
     - ``RD`` (if ``nn_statistic=compensated`` cross-correlation) = The cross term between random and data, which for a cross-correlation is not equivalent to ``DR``.

-:nn_statistic: (str, default='compensated') Which statistic to use for xi as the estimator of the NN correlation function.
+:nn_statistic: (str, default='compensated') Which statistic to use for estimator of the NN correlation function.

     Options are (D = data catalog, R = random catalog)